 It was far better to try and enjoy the countryside than to sit in an unfamiliar home that reeked of all the negative things life had to offer.
-Her parents divorce had unraveled her mother, who wasn’t all that together to begin with.
+Her parents divorce almost ten years ago had unraveled her mother, who wasn’t all that together to begin with.
 Her father had told her many months ago that he had once been attracted to the brokenness, but his love for her couldn’t break past the walls.
-He retreated back to America, back to his family who were more than happy to be rid of the sad English girl he’d chosen to marry.
+He had retreated back to America, back to his family who were more than happy to be rid of the sad English girl he’d chosen to marry.

 One very memorable Christmas, James Potter and his girl of the moment had come barging into the room she was occupying and it took them a full five minutes before they noticed her.
 Talk about an awkward encounter.
 They mostly avoided each other, not out of dislike, they just didn’t run in the same circles.
 Still, the few times they were in the same room they got on quite well.
 She was one of the few girls in Hogwarts that didn’t have a raging crush on him, and found speaking to him much easier when needed because of that.

 Charlotte tore her thoughts away from James Potter, and climbed up the little hill near where she stopped.
 It was one of her favorite spots, with a small grove of trees that had a perfect view of the area.
 She climbed up, lay back against a tree and proceeded to let her thoughts drift.
 Eventually she fell asleep and dreamed a dream about a happy family.
 Her day, her life was about to take a dramatic turn.
-Things would never be the same agin.
+Things would never be the same again.